 For the last decade or two, the use of holistic or alternative medicine has become increasingly popular in a world that is progressively wary of the number of chemicals and drugs being used to treat virtually anything.
 But what you may not know is that many of these same holistic treatments are finding their way into being used in the animal world.
 In fact, a number of veterinarians are offering alternative options right alongside traditional care.

+Traditional veterinary medicine continues to advance and improve.
+When holistic treatments are considered, they are often described as complementary care and can be used in harmony with your veterinarian's recommendations.
 According to reports from the American Holistic Veterinary Medicine Association (AHVMA), holistic medicine is just as much about treating your dog as a whole rather than simply attempting to address a single problem.
-The theory behind this is that by treating your dog in this manner, you and your vet can provide him with care that is more humane, effective, and complete.
-The AHVMA states that "Holistic thinking is centered on love, empathy, and respect."
+The theory behind this is that by treating your dog in this manner, you and your vet can provide your pet with care that is beneficial in all aspects.

 Holistic treatments are rapidly gaining in popularity among pet owners and with good reason.
-However, for the sake of your dog's health, be sure to talk to your vet first and make sure his condition can be managed in this manner.
+However, for the sake of your dog's health, be sure to talk to your vet first and make sure your furry companion's condition can be managed in this manner.
 If you are still not sure of your vet's answers, you can always seek a second opinion from a vet that specializes in holistic treatments for pets.